The Atlantic Companion · Wild Atlantic Way · Cork

 The harbour and town walk

 The town itself is the attraction.
-Painted shopfronts on Pearse Street and Market Quay, the 17th-century Market House (now the regional museum), and a working pier where the fishing boats still come in.
+Painted shopfronts on the narrow streets above the harbour, the 17th-century Market House (now the regional museum) on Market Quay, and a working pier where the fishing boats still come in.
 Walk it slowly, lunchtime or early evening.

 Good to know · Free.
 Pay-and-display parking on Pier Road and at the Pier car park.